 Yet he's philosophical about his drinking.
 He said excessive drinking was like watching soccer or opera: It is its own punishment.
 To this day, he is the only person I have ever seen drinking bourbon from a bell pepper.

-Uncle Mac is astounded that my son drinks those craft beers that he considers syrupy, warm, stupid and expensive.
-Mac drinks only Budweiser.
+Uncle Mac is astounded that my son drinks these craft beers that he considers syrupy, warm, stupid and expensive.
+He drinks only Budweiser.
 He says he likes his beer the same way he likes his violence: domestic.
-He laughed at millennials who were all about brewing craft beers at home and said it is a sneaky way to make your drinking problem seem like a neat hobby.
+He was thrown in jail overnight for public drunkenness.
+He looks back on it philosophically.
+He says he hasn't been able to sleep without someone in the next room playing the harmonica since.

-Mac applied for Obamacare, and on the form under "main source of income," he put down "robbing liquor stores."
+He applied for Obamacare, and on the form under "main source of income," he put down "robbing liquor stores."
 He was accepted but didn't send in any money.
 He just wanted to mess with them.
+When he sees one of those baby-changing stations in a men's restroom, he calls over the manager of the place and points out the design flaw.
 Just to make his relatives mad, he is an Auburn University fan amid our family of all University of Alabama grads.
 Once, while watching the 'Bama-Florida game, I asked him whom he was rooting for.
 He said, "I hope it ends up tied 0-0, with a lot of injuries."

 He always says, "I have two favorite songs.
 One is Elvis' rendition of 'Dixie'; the other is not."
 To further illustrate his enlightened philosophy, he is also against gay marriage.
 Uncle Mac is old-fashioned; he believes divorce should only be between a man and a woman.
 When I asked him how his current marriage was going, he said, "We took out large insurance policies on each other.
 Now it's just a waiting game."